Jaume Fàbrega

-Jaime Fábrega Colón (Fontcoberta, Girona, 1948) is a Spanish gastronomy writer, journalist, historian and professor at some universities.
-He has written more than fifty gastronomy and cooking books, he has won five times the Gourmand World Cookbook Award and he has made Ferran Adrià known over the world as a Catalan chef.
-He takes part of some international cultural associations as for example AICA and FIJET.
+Jaume Fábrega Colón (Fontcoberta, Girona, 1948) is a Spanish gastronomy writer, journalist, historian and professor.
+He has written more than fifty gastronomy and cooking books, and has won the Gourmand World Cookbook Award five times.
+He is involved in some international cultural associations including AICA and FIJET.

-He has worked as journalist for all the most important journals in Catalonia and Spain, as La Vanguardia, Avui, El Temps, El Món, El Punt, Diari de Girona, etc. and in radio channels as Catalunya Ràdio.
-Also in cultural or gastronomic publications over the world, as la Gazeta del Arte, Batik, Mesa y más, Descobrir cuina, etc.
+He has worked as journalist for newspapers in Catalonia and Spain, including La Vanguardia, Avui, El Temps, El Món, El Punt, and Diari de Girona, as well as for radio stations such as Catalunya Ràdio.

-He is a very prolific writer who has written some gastronomy encyclopaedic books which have been translated in English and other languages.
-Some of them are La cuina.
-Gastronomia tradicional sana, La cuina catalana, etc. He has redacted, for example, El Gran Llibre de la Cuina Catalana for Josep Lladonosa or El Bulli, El sabor del Mediterráneo for Ferran Adrià.
+He has written encyclopedias of gastronomy which have been translated into English and other languages.
+His books include La cuina, Gastronomia tradicional sana, and La cuina catalana.
+He has also worked as an editor on multiple books, including for Josep Lladonosa's El Gran Llibre de la Cuina Catalana and Ferran Adrià's El Bulli, El sabor del Mediterráneo.